Data Coverage

 - terminal (sometimes).

-Available: up to 273 days in the future
+Available: up to 365 days1 in the future, if available 2

-Historical data is available: up to 273 days in the past
+Historical data is available: up to 365 days in the past, if available 2, 31 Depends on your selected pricing plan

-Data from live update feeds complements / overwrites schedules data in accordance with the actual progress of the flight, adding the following information:
+Data from “live” update feeds layer complements / overwrites schedules data in accordance with the actual progress of the flight, by adding the following information:

 - revised planned time of departure / arrival (always);